-Lori’s research included connecting with the Pancreatic Cancer Action Network’s Patient Central, who provided a list of pancreatic cancer specialists Terri could meet with to get second opinions.
+Lori’s research included connecting with the Pancreatic Cancer Action Network’s PanCAN Patient Services, who provided a list of pancreatic cancer specialists Terri could meet with to get second opinions.
 After hearing them out, Terri decided to work with a specialist on creating a new treatment plan.
 Now, two and a half years after being told by one doctor that she wouldn’t live more than a year, Terri is traveling across the country on the couple’s epic road trip.

 “Terri is determined to live to be 90, and I believe she will,” Lori said.
 “It is that determination that defies this disease.”

 Lori writes about their road trip and Terri’s story of survival on her blog, The Journey.
 She designed the blog to bring hope to patients and caregivers.

 Providing further wisdom to caregivers, Lori shared five tips:

 - Take care of yourself: “You cannot take care of your loved one unless you take care of yourself.
 Make sure you give yourself breaks, such as making time to see friends.”

 - Know that you are strong enough: “You will find the inner strength you need to care for a loved one.”